craigrobertsdev/09---README-Generator/README.md

   - [Questions](#questions)
   - [License](#license)

+  ## Description
+  A command-line tool that accepts user input to prompts and generates a professional looking README file using the Markdown language.

   ## Installation
-  npm install
+  `npm install`

   ## Usage
-  The project can be run by entering `node index` in the command line from the application's root folder, and answering the questions based on the prompts.<br><br>The README.md file will be generated in the root folder of the application.
+  The project can be run by entering `node index` in the command line from the application's assets/README/ folder, and answering the questions based on the prompts.<br><br>The README.md file will be generated in the root folder of the application.

   <p align="center">
   <img src="https://github.com/craigrobertsdev/README-Generator/blob/main/assets/images/screenshot.jpg">